Dr. Tracie O. Afifi has spent much of her career so far making some truly terrible discoveries.

 The Royal-Mach-Gaensslen Prize for Mental Health Research, established in 2015, celebrates early-career researchers in the area of mental health, and encourages them to continue their research in Canada.

-The prestigious national prize, awarded jointly by the Mach-Gaensslen Foundation of Canada and The Royal’s Institute of Mental Health Research (IMHR), affiliated with the University of Ottawa, recognizes excellence in clinical research, innovative thinking, collaboration, imagination and originality – qualities that Dr. Zul Merali, President & CEO of the IMHR, says that this year’s winner certainly embodies.
+The prestigious national prize, awarded jointly by the Mach-Gaensslen Foundation of Canada and The Royal’s Institute of Mental Health Research (IMHR), affiliated with the University of Ottawa, recognizes excellence in clinical research, innovative thinking, collaboration, imagination and originality – qualities that Dr. Zul Merali, former President & CEO of the IMHR, says that this year’s winner certainly embodies.

 “The Prize rewards promising researchers who approach mental health in innovative ways,” says Dr. Merali.

-"Dr. Afifi’s dedication to preventing child maltreatment and exploring new ways to intervene and improve mental health outcomes does not only make her a leading expert in her field – her research is also truly helping to improve lives." - Dr. Zul Merali, IMHR President & CEO
+"Dr. Afifi’s dedication to preventing child maltreatment and exploring new ways to intervene and improve mental health outcomes does not only make her a leading expert in her field – her research is also truly helping to improve lives." - Dr. Zul Merali, former IMHR President & CEO

 While Dr. Afifi’s ongoing research holds the promise to help improve the lives of individuals living with mental health disorders, she hopes it will also continue to inform legislative and policy changes in Canada that could prevent child abuse from happening in the first place.